Home / Products / Optical Filters / Neutral density filters

 Further detailed filter characteristics are available on request.

 *The production of NG 10 and NG 12 neutral density filter materials has been discontinued.
-We only have a small stock of those materials left.
+We might have some stock of those materials left.

 All data and specifications given are average guide values and are not guaranteed.
 Moreover, please consider the “Notes on Specifications”.